felixschndr/migration-from-openhab-to-homeassistant/README.md

 To be honest, I tried the migration to Home Assistant a few years ago already.
 However, I did not finish it and had both systems running side by side.
 Since I did not have the time back then to finish the project, I ditched Home Assistant and came back to my trusted and known system.
 This time my goal is to re-setup Home Assistant and migrate fully to it.

 openHAB is currently at version `4.3.3` and is about to release version `5`.
-At time of writing this (March 2025) the maintainers are [discussing with the community wanted features](https://community.openhab.org/t/ideas-and-discussion-what-features-do-you-want-in-openhab-5-0/160573).
+At the time of writing this (March 2025), the maintainers are [discussing with the community wanted features](https://community.openhab.org/t/ideas-and-discussion-what-features-do-you-want-in-openhab-5-0/160573).

 ## Reasons to switch

 I like openHAB and since I have used it for such a long time, I've become quite comfortable with it.
 However, there are some reasons why I wanted to try out Home Assistant:
  - Written in `Python`: Since I am a full-time **Python** developer, I like to take a look under the hood.
-For example I worked with maintainers of openHAB to develop, maintain and fix some bindings.
+For example, I worked with maintainers of openHAB to develop, maintain and fix some bindings.
 However, this is very limited as openHAB is written in `Java` and I don't feel that comfortable with it.
-- Automations in openHAB: As I started to use openhab in 2017 there were only the [DLS rules](https://www.openhab.org/docs/configuration/rules-dsl.html), a proprietary language based on Java.
-Since then, they released [JRuby Scripting](https://www.openhab.org/addons/automation/jrubyscripting/) and [JS Scripting](https://www.openhab.org/addons/automation/jsscripting/) as replacements.
+- Automations in openHAB: As I started to use openhab in 2017, there were only the [DLS rules](https://www.openhab.org/docs/configuration/rules-dsl.html), a proprietary language based on Java.
+Since then, they have released [JRuby Scripting](https://www.openhab.org/addons/automation/jrubyscripting/) and [JS Scripting](https://www.openhab.org/addons/automation/jsscripting/) as replacements.
 However, I never really come to pace with them.
 Since the DSL rules are pretty old, the syntax is quite clunky and limited.

   Often there have to be multiple conversions for simple things.
 For example, to determine weather now is before some point in time you have to write something like
   ```java